-Google Inc. (GOOG), owner of the world’s largest Internet search engine, said it is acquiring Wildfire Interactive Inc., a startup that helps companies market their wares via social media.
+Google Inc. (GOOG:US), owner of the world’s largest Internet search engine, said it is acquiring Wildfire Interactive Inc., a startup that helps companies market their wares via social media.

 Google will pay about $250 million plus performance incentives for Redwood City, California-based Wildfire, according to two people familiar with the matter, who asked not to be identified because the price wasn’t publicly disclosed.
 Rob Shilkin, a spokesman for Google, declined to comment.

-Companies such as Salesforce.com Inc. (CRM) have been buying startups that specialize in social-media marketing, seeking to capture a bigger slice of advertising budgets devoted to reaching consumers who interact over the Web.
-Google has stepped up its efforts in social with Google+, a service it started last year that competes directly with Facebook Inc. (FB), owner of the biggest social network.
+Companies such as Salesforce.com Inc. (CRM:US) have been buying startups that specialize in social-media marketing, seeking to capture a bigger slice of advertising budgets devoted to reaching consumers who interact over the Web.
+Google has stepped up its efforts in social with Google+, a service it started last year that competes directly with Facebook Inc. (FB:US), owner of the biggest social network.

 “It’s a platform for brands to manage their pages, apps, tweets, videos, sponsorships, ads, promotions and more, all in one place,” Mountain View, California-based Google said in a blog posting today about Wildfire.
 “The ultimate goal is better and fresher content, and more meaningful interactions.”